 The gallery features seven video displays which are all programmable.
 The display arrangements are a three-wide with 65" screens, a two vertical arrangement with 70" screens and a single 70" monitor and HD video projection mirror/glass wall.
-Video artworks made by Division of Expanded Media faculty and undergraduate students, Integrated Electronic Arts graduate students and Institute for Electronic Arts resident artists are displayed in the gallery.
+Video artworks made by Division of Expanded Media faculty and undergraduate students, Electronic Integrated Arts graduate students and Institute for Electronic Arts resident artists, and invited artists are displayed in the gallery.